hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 and message must be set for each response.
 The HTTP integer status codes to use are the standard ones (200 means OK, 404 means not found, etc), and these are listed below.

-The text messasge in the HTTP status should not just be the standard HTTP message, but should include a HAPI-specific message, and this text should include the HAPI integer code along with the corresponding HAPI status message for that code.
+The text message in the HTTP status should not just be the standard HTTP message but should include a HAPI-specific message, and this text should include the HAPI integer code along with the corresponding HAPI status message for that code.
 These HAPI codes and messages are also are described below.
 Note the careful use of "must" and "should" here.
 The use of the HTTP header message to include HAPI-specific